Alonzo Bodden: Career

 He is a co-host of Inside the Vault on WGN America.

 In 2011, he was a panelist on a BBC America year-end television debut special of Wait Wait...
 Don't Tell Me!
 He is also a recurring panelist currently on the Wait Wait...
 Don't Tell Me! weekly NPR show and podcast.

 During 2014, he was a comedic panelist on Game Show Network's original series Mind of a Man.

 In 2019, he released his special Heavy Lightweight on Amazon Prime Video.

+Bodden has regularly appeared as a commentator for The Young Turks network.